-Subject to suitable conditions there will be no adverse impact on protected or priority species, whilst a positive biodiversity impact will be created within the site.
+Subject to suitable conditions, there will be no adverse impact on protected or priority species, whilst a positive biodiversity impact will be created within the site.
 The applicant has also been able to demonstrate suitable on-site avoidance measures along with off-site mitigation measures to address Nitrogen Oxide deposition impact upon the Cannock Chase SAC, whilst suitable mitigation will also be secured for recreation impact to the same SAC.
 With regard to drainage, residential amenity and the development's impact on the surrounding landscape, it is considered that adequate mitigation would be provided and that, subject to appropriate conditions, no material harm will be caused.

 The primary area of conflict with the Development Plan arises through the siting of built form to the north of the Borrow Pit.
 Built form in this location runs contrary to Policy AH4 of the Armitage with Handsacre Neighbourhood Plan and also, will create something of a visual anomaly, when viewed from within the site.
 However, it is considered that when balanced against the above stated positive impacts of the development, an appropriate recommendation has been arrived at.
+In addition Members will be aware that this matter was considered, weighed and determined to be acceptable within the resolved to grant permission.

 Given the above assessment and the weight attributable to the delivery of residential development on brownfield sites, through the NPPF, it is recommended that this application is in conformity with the Development Plan as a whole and no other material considerations are sufficient to outweigh the acceptability of this development, so as to warrant the refusal of the application.

 Therefore, the recommendation, subject to the signing of a S106 agreement and Unilateral Undertaking, is one of approval.